 4. Stay Away From Scented Feminine Hygiene Products And Soaps

-All the artificial chemicals that are put into scented feminine hygiene products don't belong in your lovely vag.
+Scented hygiene products do not belong in your vagina, Dr. Gersh says.
+"Try to avoid chemicals used within the vagina — lubricants, spermicides, and so on," she says.
 Perfumes and dyes irritate the inside of your vagina and increase the risk of a yeast infection.
 And the same goes for scented soaps and anything else that comes in contact with your goods.
-So train your vagina to say no to scented bubble baths, fruity body wash and colored or printed toilet paper.
-Keep it simple.
+"Choose wisely, and use only what is truly needed," Dr. Gersh says.

 5. Clean Your Vagina Often

 Don't do anything too rough to clean yourself, like douching, as that will cause irritation and might wreck the balances in your vagina.
 But do wash your zone — regular water will do the trick.
 If you're prone to yeast infections, Dr. Gersh says, "think about every product touching the skin — lotions, soaps, lubricants, scents, sanitary pads, detergents, fabric softeners, and fabrics."
 Part of your general body-cleaning routine might be causing an issue.